JMG30/flight_planner/README.md

 QGIS plugin for planning photogrammetric flights.

 Plugin consists of two parts:
-1. designing of photogrammetric flight plan (needed:
+1. designing of photogrammetric flight plan.
+User needs to provide:
    - camera parameters (focal length, sensor pixel size, number of pixels along/across track),
    - desireable GSD,
    - maximum and minimum terrain heights in the Area of Interest,